 - Support.
-In addition to family and friends, online or in-person support groups can help you overcome feelings of isolation and allow you to connect to others caring for a child with a similar condition.
+In addition to family and friends, online or in-person support groups can help you overcome feelings of isolation and allow you to connect to others that are caring for a child who has a similar condition.

 Social Media in the Rare Disease Community